example42/tp_desktop/README.md

 Please be aware that as of November 2022, tp-desktop is still in alpha and may not work as expected.

-Windows tp command line is not supported yet, (but you can manage Windows apps with tp code ad the apply.ps1 script).
+Windows tp command line is not supported yet, (but you can manage Windows apps with tp code and the apply.ps1 script).

 Some applications you configure in your desktop file will fail to install.